 - It should be operated by professional person and make items registration.
 Check the previous carton before opening the next one.
-Open the next one after ensuring that there are no goods in the previous carton to avoid omissions. - The equipment removed from the carton must be transferred to the indoor storage properly. - Wear the ESD wrist strap or gloves when opening ESD wrist strap protection bag.

-• Do not discard product box and EPE liner arbitrarily.
+Open the next one after ensuring that there are no goods in the previous carton to avoid omissions. - The device removed from the package box must be transferred to the indoor storage properly. - Wear the ESD wrist strap or gloves when opening the protection bag of the ESD wrist strap. - Do not discard the packing box and EPE liner arbitrarily.